linuxserver/docker-smokeping/README.md

 Full guide coming soon...

 Basics are, edit the Targets file to ping the hosts you're interested in to match the format found here.
-Restart the container, BOOM!
+Wait 10 minutes.

 ## Updates